 Tell ORS your Medicare number and effective dates for parts A and B

-Once you are enrolled in Medicare (or auto-enrolled by Medicare) you will receive your Medicare card from Social Security.
+Once you're enrolled in Medicare (or auto-enrolled by Medicare) you'll receive your Medicare card from the Social Security Administration.
 As soon as you receive your card, tell ORS your Medicare number and effective dates for parts A and B.

 - Use miAccount to update your Medicare information and complete a plan change to enroll in the Medicare health and prescription drug plan.
 Print the confirmation page and mail or fax it to ORS.

 - Make a copy of your Medicare card.
-Write your name, member ID, address, and date of birth on the copy and mail or fax the copy of your card.
+Write your name, member ID, address, and date of birth on the copy and mail or fax the copy of your card to ORS.

 - Mail or fax a completed Insurance Enrollment/Change Request (R0452C) form to ORS with your Medicare information.